davinderrai/webpack-configs/README.md

   }
   ```

 2. If Webpack cannot find a module, you probably need to use a relative path.
-Setting a root directory using `resolve.root` can help with this issue as well.
+Setting a root directory using `resolve.modules` can help with this issue as well.

   ```javascript
   // yea